AI tool integrations

 without changing the executed behavior.

 Paste it into Settings → Rules.
-Cursor will inject it into every system prompt going forward.
+Cursor injects it into every system prompt going forward.

 Gemini CLI

-~/.gemini/GEMINI.md is auto-loaded by Gemini CLI on every session. tok0 appends a section that biases the model toward tok0 <cmd> invocations.
+~/.gemini/GEMINI.md auto-loads on every Gemini CLI session. tok0 appends a section that biases the model toward tok0 <cmd> invocations.

 Windsurf